anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 x(4), x(5) are the coordinates of the first obstacle, and since it is static, they do not change

-x(6), x(7) are the coordinates of the second obstacle, and, similarly to the first one, since it is static, they do not change
+x(6), x(7) are the coordinates of the second obstacle, and, similarly to the first one, since it is static, they do not change.

 The process noise was modeled as follows: